 Campaspe Working Dogs - Tully Williams

-My aim is to breed strong, keen yet calm working dogs of the highest level of NATURAL ABILITY and BRAINS.
+My aim is to breed strong, keen yet calm working sheepdogs of the highest level of NATURAL ABILITY and BRAINS.
 This means adaptable, intelligent dogs with the right instincts, and with sound, bold temperaments.

 Their BREEDING should largely tell them how to cast, hold, drive, muster, when and where to force, and so on.
 The ideal dog shouldn’t need much training in such things.